 Don’t underestimate the beauty or the architecture you’ll be seeing on this trip.

 - Camera or high-quality cell phone – We love photography, so each carry a camera.
 The latest cellphones work well if you’re looking to cut down on gear, but make sure you have a way of backing up photos as you travel.
 Wi-Fi can be spotty onboard the ship.
+And don’t forget a secure camera bag for carrying on your excursions.

 - Extra battery for your camera and memory cards.